omrawaley/Unity-First-Person-Controller/README.md

 - Camera movement
 - Jumping

-A toggle in the editor is included that can be switched accordingly if you want input processing or raw movement (for the camera and player movement)
+A toggle in the editor is included that can be switched accordingly if you want input processing/smoothing or raw movement (for the camera and player movement)

 Crouching may be added soon.